WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 #### 21. Place the SPACERS onto the 4 holes (sligtly on the right of the bottom middle) of the BACKPLATE.
 ![CBspacers](./pictures/29.jpg)

 #### 22. Place the CONNECTOR BOARD on the SPACERS.
-Again, allign the holes from theCONNECTOR BOARD with the holes from the SPACERS and the BACK PLATE.
+Again, allign the holes from the CONNECTOR BOARD with the holes from the SPACERS and the BACK PLATE.
 ![CBMOUNT](./pictures/30.jpg)

-#### 23. Tighten the CONNACTOR BOARD with the 4x M2.5x8 BOLTS.
+#### 23. Tighten the CONNECTOR BOARD with the 4x M2.5x8 BOLTS.
 ![CBMOUNT2](./pictures/31.jpg)

 #### 24. Connect the LEFT IR SENSOR and PIR SENSOR to the connector board.
 (See connection diagram)